JackKelly/light-speed-io/design.md

 Why aim for 1 million chunks per second?
 See [this spreadsheet](https://docs.google.com/spreadsheets/d/1DSNeU--dDlNSFyOrHhejXvTl9tEWvUAJYl-YavUdkmo/edit#gid=0) an ML training use-case that comfortably requires hundreds of thousands of chunks per second.

 But, wait, isn't it inefficient to load tiny chunks?
 [Dask recommends chunk sizes between 100 MB and 1 GB](https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes)!
-Local SSDs are turning the tables: modern SSDs can sustain over 1 million input/output operations per second.
-And LSIO's data processing should be very fast (one reason that Dask recommends large chunk sizes is that Dask's scheduler takes on the order of 1 ms per task.
-So 1 million tasks would take Dask 1,000 seconds _just_ to schedule!).
-And there may be [ways to get high performance from cloud storage buckets](https://github.com/JackKelly/light-speed-io/issues/10), too.
+Modern SSDs are turning the tables: modern SSDs can sustain over 1 million input/output operations per second.
+And cloud storage looks like it is speeding up (for example, see the recent announcement of [AWS Express Zone One](https://aws.amazon.com/blogs/aws/new-amazon-s3-express-one-zone-high-performance-storage-class/); and there may be [ways to get high performance from existing cloud storage buckets](https://github.com/JackKelly/light-speed-io/issues/10), too).
+One reason that Dask recommends large chunk sizes is that Dask's scheduler takes on the order of 1 ms to plan each task.
+LSIO's data processing should be faster (see below).

+(See [this Google Doc](https://docs.google.com/document/d/1_T0ay9wXozgqq334E2w1SROdlAM7y6JSgL1rmXJnIO0/edit) for a longer discussion of LSIO.)

 ## Planned features